 The PICU should be staffed with consultants whose principle duties are to the unit.
-The unit must have a consultant paediatric intensivist supported by other suitably qualified consultants with allocated pediatric intensive care sessions providing 24 hour continuous availability.
+The unit must have a rostered consultant paediatric intensivist supported by other suitably qualified consultants with allocated pediatric intensive care sessions providing 24 hour continuous availability and a nominated Clinical Director.